-Under Step 1 of the CAP Checklist the proposed project is consistent with the existing General Plan and Community Plan land use designations, and zoning designations for the project site because these designations allow for single-family residential development with a Site Development Permit and Coastal Development Permit.
+Under Step 1 of the CAP Checklist the proposed project is consistent with the existing General Plan and Community Plan land use designations, and zoning designations for the project site because these designations allow for residential developments.
 Therefore, the proposed project is consistent with the growth projections and land use assumptions used in the CAP.

-Furthermore, completion of Step 2 of the CAP Checklist for the project demonstrates that the project is consistent with applicable strategies and actions for reducing GHG emissions.
+Furthermore, completion of the Step 2 of the CAP Checklist for the project demonstrates that the project is consistent with applicable strategies and actions for reducing GHG emissions.
 This includes project features consistent with cool/green roofs, and energy and water efficient buildings strategies.
 These project features would be assured as a condition of project approval.
 Thus, the project is consistent with the CAP.
 Step 3 of the CAP Consistency Checklist would not be applicable, as the project is not proposing a land use amendment or a rezone.